 The Florida Supreme Court issued a groundbreaking opinion protecting every Florida Citizen’s Right to create and parent their own children free from discrimination based on marriage or sexual orientation.
 Today, individuals and couples choose to create their families in their own unique and personal way.
 Many couples turn to assisted reproductive technology and egg/sperm donation.
 Florida law now unequivocally recognizes and protects these new emerging “non-traditional” families.
 As prospective parents contemplate their new families, they can look to the law with the help of an experienced attorney to establish and protect their parental rights.
 Most significantly, the law will protect a child’s interests to maintain these family relationships in their best interests.

 Read the full opinion: http://www.floridasupremecourt.org/decisions/2013/sc12-261.pdf

 The Florida Supreme Court ruled that Florida’s reproductive technology law must recognize every person’s right to procreate using modern technology regardless of that person’s sexual orientation.
-The law declared unconstitutional the definition of commissioning couple as limited to a mother and father, expanding the law to include same sex couples who intend to conceive and co-parent a child.
+The law declared unconstitutional the definition of commissioning couples as limited to a mother and father, expanding the law to include same-sex couples who intend to conceive and co-parent a child.